pg-sharding/spqrhash/README.rst

-pghashlib
+pgspqrhash
 =========

-The goal of pghashlib is to provide stable hashes for PostgeSQL, "stable" in the sense that their implementation does not change, they are independent from PostgeSQL version.
+The goal of pgspqrhash is to provide stable hashes for PostgeSQL, "stable" in the sense that their implementation does not change, they are independent from PostgeSQL version.